ApoGouv/apog-node-image-optimizations/README.md

 - `saveLocation` (string): Save location options: `'same'` or `'resized'`.
 Default is `'resized'`.
 - `suffix` (string): Suffix for resized images when not overwriting.
 Default is `'_resized'`.
 - `overwriteOriginal` (boolean): If true, replaces the original file.
 Default is `false`.
+- `normalizeBasename` (boolean): If true, the output basenames will be normalized.
+Default is `true`.
 - `quality` (number): JPEG output quality.
 Default is `85`.
 - `convertToWebp` (boolean): Whether to save images as `.webp`.
 Default is `true`.
 - `webpQuality` (number): WebP output quality.
 Default is `85`.